GuangWei-Zhang/Mouse-behavioral-annotation/README.md

 and put the .pt file in the "...\segment-anything-2\checkpoints" folder

 Now you can run the script and make predictions.

+The SAM2_2obj_test_qt_GUI_csv_v3.py could track and segment 2 mice at the same time with zero shot capability.

 ## Step 6: Differentiation of sniffing and grooming behavior